 Shirley and Allan Casey

-They have conducted research and presented on a variety of topics, including health conditions of wild animals admitted to rehabilitation, strategies to improve wildlife health and reduce problems, rehabilitation practices, management of wildlife rehabilitation facilities, and regulations.
+They have conducted research and presented on a variety of topics, including health conditions of wild animals admitted to rehabilitation, strategies to improve wildlife health and reduce problems, mammal nutrition, rehabilitation practices (i.e., feeding methods, caging), management of wildlife rehabilitation facilities, and regulations.
 Much of this research is contained in the over 100 articles and papers they have published in the rehabilitation community literature, veterinary conference proceedings and other national publications.
 They have presented at many rehabilitation conferences throughout North America, including the National Wildlife Rehabilitators Association, the International Wildlife Rehabilitation Council, the New England Regional Wildlife Rehabilitation, and the Midwest Regional Rehabilitation Group.
 They have presented over 80 training sessions and workshops at these conferences since 1995.

 After publishing on and presenting programs to help rehabilitators recruit, train, sponsor, and retain new wildlife rehabilitators, Shirley developed and coordinated a team of North American rehabilitators in creating a brochure and booklet to help recruit new rehabilitators.
 These materials are used in most states and provinces by rehabilitators and some wildlife agencies, and endorsed by both national wildlife rehabilitation organizations.

 In the early 1990’s, they developed a strong interest in holistic medicine.
 They have published on how holistic modalities can complement rehabilitation practices and conventional medicine at conferences and seminars, including the NWRA, IWRC, and other rehabilitation groups.
 In conjunction with holistic veterinarians, they developed and presented one, two, and three day seminars on the use of homeopathy with wildlife.